SaschaZeGerman/loginbuddy/README.md

 # Loginbuddy live

 I am running the latest version of loginbuddy here: [http://latest.loginbuddy.net](http://latest.loginbuddy.net).
 It only supports the
 'fake' provider, but it may help getting an idea how it works.
-If the URL is not working, I am trying figure out something new.
+If the URL is not working, I am trying to figure out something new.

-**NOTE:** When going through the flow the first time it may fail.
-Just try it again and it will work!

 # Current state